VII. Open Space: Magic is Around Us

 A still image also moves as it is succeeded by more other images in a sequence.
 How the first image results in the second image is the idea of montage.
 To the viewers, this one-to-the-next exercise is also the very game and process of interpretation.

-My montage sequence Dream is inspired by Claude Cahun’s photo collage works in Disavowals, which is my starting point.
+My montage sequence Dream is inspired by Claude Cahun’s photo collage works, which is my starting point.
 Another inspiration is a new platform Dreamcore, which adopts a surrealist aesthetic using dream-related motifs, highlighting weird, unrealistic elements as opposed to familiar objects.

 In addition to applying a surrealist principle in combining familiar images, I also identify one constant, connective, element that creates a sense of continuity through the whole work, which is an eyeball.
 Surrealistically, I have left open the possible meanings of each image episode.
 The idea of moving through a sequence of images as a process of realization is inspired by Duane Michals’ Real Dream.
 For example, the 3rd photo is just a part of the 4th photo, while the 5th photo is just a part of the 6th photo, so on and so forth, and I have turned this into a “guessing game” for my viewers, so they become more and more engrossed in the question, “What’s going to be in the next image?”